-Here are a few of his recent projects:
+Here are a some of his recent projects:

 - Portland Wild, a visual guide to Portland, Oregon’s hundreds of public art murals, special Heritage Trees and Little Free Libraries.